Jungledisk/jungledocs/src/005_SettingUpJD.rst

 |br|
 Congratulations!
-You have finished setting up your account.
+You have installed the software and finished setting up your account.
 Read on to start backing up your data.